Banish Pests and Protect the Planet: 10 Nontoxic Pest Control Solutions That Really Work

-Check out this bug zapper that looks very space-age and has eco-friendly credentials.
-This unit will work effectively for 18 hours on a 3-hour charge (no more need for batteries!) and it utilizes safe UV lighting rather than toxic chemicals.
-It's lightweight and affordable, and best of all it doubles as a powerful lantern, making it ideal for cabins and camping.
+Check out this bug zapper that looks space-agey and has eco-friendly credentials.
+This unit will work effectively for 18 hours on a three-hour charge (no more batteries!), and it utilizes safe UV lighting rather than toxic chemicals.
+It’s lightweight and affordable.
+Best of all it doubles as a powerful lantern, making it ideal for cabins and camping.

-Do you want to know more about choosing the best batteries for the job?
-Here's what electricians wish you knew.
+Want to learn how to choose the best batteries for the job?
+Here’s what electricians wish you knew.

 Ultrasonic Solar-Powered Mole Repellent

-No-one wants unsightly molehills in their lawn, but getting rid of moles can be a tricky process.
-This ultrasonic mole repeller emits a high-frequency signal that deters moles, without harming them or the environment.
-It also uses ground shocks and pulses as an added deterrent, yet it's safe around humans and pets.
-The solar cell recharges every day to provide enough charge to power the device all night.
+No one wants unsightly molehills in their lawn, but getting rid of moles can be tricky.
+This ultrasonic mole repeller emits a high-frequency signal that deters moles without harming them or the environment.
+It also uses ground shocks and pulses as an added deterrent, yet it’s safe around humans and pets.
+The solar cell recharges every day to provide enough juice to power the device all night.
 Of course, you could try your own DIY solution, but read this cautionary tale first!